 The term Por Pia indicates the Thai version of the familiar Chinese spring roll – meat, vegetables and/or glassy noodles wrapped in pastry and crisp fried, served up with a dip (usually plum sauce) as a snack or starter.
 Por Pia Pak, is a vegetable spring roll; Por Pia Goong contains prawns; Por Pia Tod is the chicken variety, etc. etc.

 This stir-fried rice noodle dish is a street food from Thailand, which has now become an enormously popular takeaway around the world.
-Made with soaked dried rice noodles, stir-fried with eggs and tofu, it is flavoured with tamarind, fish sauce, garlic, chili pepper and palm sugar.
+Made with soaked dried rice noodles, stir-fried with eggs and tofu, it is flavoured with tamarind, fish sauce, garlic, chilli pepper and palm sugar.
 Chopped peanuts may also be added, and vegetables like bean sprouts, garlic chives, and coriander leaves.
 It may also contain shrimp, chicken or another protein.
 It’s usually served with lime wedges.

 Gaeng Kiew Wan Gai

 Of all the fragrant Thai Curries, green chicken curry is probably the most favoured on the takeaway menu.
 Besides chicken, it generally contains coconut milk, basil, lime leaves and aubergines.
 Can come in medium or hot strength, and usually served with jasmine rice.

 A wonderfully tasty salad, Som Tam or Green Papaya Salad is a dish originally from Lao.
 It combines five flavours – sour lime, hot chilli, salty fish sauce and palm sugar.
 The ingredients are traditionally pounded in a mortar.
 It’s a great accompanied with grilled/barbecued chicken and sticky rice.

 - Gaeng Dang Gai/Neua – Red chicken/beef curry with coconut milk, basil, lime, aubergines and bamboo shoots.